OanaGaskey/Traffic-Sign-Classifier/README.md

 ## Dataset Exploration and Augmentation

-When working with existing labeled data, the first step is to get familiar with how the data looks like, how many classes are used, and how big is the data set.
+When working with existing labeled data, the first step is to get familiar with how the data looks, how many classes are used, and how big is the data set.

 ![Traffic30Limit](images/Traffic30Limit.JPG)![TrafficSignals](images/TrafficSignals.JPG)![TrafficStraight](images/TrafficStraight.JPG) ![TrafficRightOfWay](images/TrafficRightOfWay.JPG)